LibrariesHacked/librarieshacked.github.io/_posts/2018-10-11-plymouth_travel.md

 ### Ordnance Survey

 What's know as the base 'map tiles' are provided by Ordnance Survey.
-They have designed a map that changes as you zoom in and out,
+They have designed a map that changes as you zoom in and out, .
+The product is called Open Zoomstack, and there are 4 different styles available: light (the one used).

 It is slightly customised.